Dual-Scale Antenna Deployment for Pinching Antenna Systems: Introduction

 \subsection{Prior Works}

-Motivated by the aforementioned favorable characteristics of PASS, substantial research has been conducted to optimize the design of PA power radiation and deployment \cite{PA_discrete1,PA_discrete2,PA_general,model_PA,PA_equal1,PA_equal2}, aiming to fully exploit the additional DoFs introduced by PA and achieve performance gains in PASS.
-Studies on the PA power radiation typically categorize the methods into general, equal, and proportional power allocation, while PA deployment techniques are generally classified into discrete, continuous, and semi-continuous activation modes.
+Motivated by the aforementioned favorable characteristics of PASS, substantial research has been conducted to optimize the design of PA power radiation and deployment \cite{PA_discrete1,PA_discrete2,PA_general,model_PA,PA_equal1}, aiming to fully exploit the additional DoFs introduced by PA and achieve performance gains in PASS.

 More specifically, the authors of \cite{model_PA} introduced both equal-power and proportional-power radiation schemes under a physics-based hardware model, formulating a transmit power minimization problem that jointly optimizes transmit and pinching beamforming.
-Due to its simplicity, the equal-power radiation approach was adopted in \cite{PA_equal1} and \cite{PA_equal2}, where it was applied to multicast scenarios, with pinching beamforming designed to maximize the multicast rate.
+Due to its simplicity, the equal-power radiation approach was adopted in \cite{PA_equal1}, where it was applied to multicast scenarios, with pinching beamforming designed to maximize the multicast rate.
 In contrast, the general-power scheme offers more flexibility in power allocation across PAs with the potential for higher performance, although its hardware implementation is more complex.
-For instance, a general-power radiation scheme was proposed in \cite{PA_general}, yielding significant transmit power savings compared to the equal-power approach.
+For instance, a general-power radiation scheme was proposed in~\cite{PA_general}, yielding significant transmit power savings compared to the equal-power approach.
 In terms of PA deployment optimization, a practical strategy involves pre-deploying a large number of PAs and discretely activating a subset to serve communication users.
 In this regard, the authors of \cite{PA_discrete1} formulated a transmit power minimization problem that optimizes transmit beamforming, pinching beamforming, and the number of active PAs, while ensuring the rate constraint of individual users is met.
 Additionally, the authors of \cite{PA_discrete2} proposed three practical PA placement schemes, i.e., edge-deployment, center-deployment, and diagonal-deployment.
-Based on these PA deployment schemes, they investigated the performance of a novel simultaneous wireless information and power transfer system.
-Furthermore, continuous PA activation methods have been investigated in \cite{PA_general,model_PA,PA_equal1,PA_equal2} to maximize system performance by optimizing PA deployment within the waveguide region, subject to the constraint that the distance between any two PAs exceeds a minimum threshold.
+Furthermore, continuous PA activation methods have been investigated in \cite{PA_general,model_PA,PA_equal1} to maximize system performance by optimizing PA deployment within the waveguide region, subject to the constraint that the distance between any two PAs exceeds a minimum threshold.